hruan/Counter.MVC/README.md

 # Introduction

-In this lab we'll explore different approaches to automation in Azure through deploying an application consisting of a MVC frontend and an API backend to an environment running on Azure.
+In this lab we'll explore different approaches to automation in Azure through deploying an application consisting of a MVC frontend and an Web API backend to an environment running on Azure.

 There are a few ways of approaching automation:

-  - Sending commands using a CLI client, e.g. using [Powershell][5] or [the cross-platform version][6] equivalent running on Node.js
+  - Sending commands via a CLI client, e.g. using [Powershell][5] or [the cross-platform version][6] equivalent running on Node.js
   - Describe your environment using [Azure resource manager templates][7] (ARM templates) and provisioning it using the CLI client